 Shobita Parthasarathy is an associate professor of public policy.
 Her research focuses on the governance of emerging science and technology, particularly those that have uncertain environmental, social, ethical, political, and health implications.
+Much of her research focuses on politics and policy related to genetics and biotechnology.
 Her work is usually cross-national in scope, and thus far she has focused on the United States, Europe, and India.
 She is the author of multiple articles and a book entitled Building Genetic Medicine: Breast Cancer, Technology, and the Comparative Politics of Health Care (MIT Press 2007; paperback 2012).
-This book influenced the recent U.S. Supreme Court case challenging the patentability of human genes.
-Her second book explores the ongoing controversies over patents and the public interest in the United States and Europe.
-New research projects investigate grassroots innovation, the politics of sustainable transportation, novel approaches to governing disruptive technologies, and controversies over geoengineering.
+This book influenced the 2013 U.S. Supreme Court case challenging the patentability of human genes.
+Her second book explores the controversies over life form patents in the United States and Europe.
+New research projects investigate grassroots innovation, controversies over geoengineering, and the regulation of human genetic engineering.
 She received her undergraduate degree from the University of Chicago and PhD from Cornell University.

-Go to the Science, Technology, and Public Policy (STPP) Programís Home Page
+Go to the Science, Technology, and Public Policy (STPP) Program’s Home Page